galib45/galib-notes-repository/_notes/corneal-ulcer.md

 	- Floor → covered by necrotic material
 	- Later, the ulcer becomes gradually smooth in the regressive stage, and ultimately, scar tissue begins to appear the edges and the floor of the ulcer.
 2. Marked blepharospasm
-3. Lid edema
+3. Chemosis & Lid edema
-4. Ciliary congestion of the conjunctiva
+4. Ciliary congestion
-5. Absence of window reflex.
-6. Some degree of features of iritis.
+5. Some degree of features of iritis.
-7. Hypopyon may be present.
+6. Hypopyon may be present.
-8. Intraocular pressure (IOP) may be raised in presence of hypopyon.
+7. Intraocular pressure (IOP) may be raised in presence of hypopyon.
 But if the ulcer perforates, IOP decreases.

 ### Complications